-99. No by-laws are repealed simultaneously with the introduction of these bylaws.
+99. The by-laws listed in Schedule 2 are repealed.

 Short title and commencement

 - 100. (1) This By-law is called the By-law on Municipal Land Use Planning. - (2) This By-law comes into operation on the date that the Land Use Planning Act comes into operation in the municipal area of the Municipality.